Skip to content

 Year: 1890

-The canvas shows heavy colors, with a yellow tendency, constructing the face and body of a girl in the warmth of the home.
-The oil spots applied make up the girl surrounded by elements: chair, book, curtains, and background wall.
+The painting "Girl Reading"also known as Auguste Renoir. by The Museum of Fine ArtsIt was created during the artist's later period, in 1890.
+The canvas displays heavy colors, tending towards yellow, constructing the face and body of a girl in the warmth of home.
+The oil brush strokes shape the girl surrounded by elements: a chair, a book, curtains, and a background wall.
+The artwork is part of the collection at

 Style: Impressionism